nickhuber/website/content/blog/project-management-history.rst

 feature and during development problems were found and things had to be changed. *Things had to be changed multiple times*.

-.. class:: aside
-.. [#]

-    In 2020, we are still modifying parts of the original implementation.

 We eventually did release our SD-WAN implementation, and it has gotten more use than any other feature outside of the core component, link aggregation.
 What it ended up being released as differed quite a bit from the original plan and much